Jean de Laborde: Scuttling of the Fleet

 Pétain counted on the rivalry between de Laborde and Admiral of the fleet François Darlan to keep control.
-Darlan had made been Admiral of the Fleet in 1939.
+Darlan had been made Admiral of the Fleet in 1939.

 As a vice-admiral, Laborde was chief of the First Squadron, organised around the battleship Strasbourg.
 Following the capitulation of France and the rise of Vichy government under Philippe Pétain, Laborde decided to side with the regime, and was made commander of the High Seas Fleet.
 Pétain counted on using Laborde's dislike of Darlan to make the Fleet easier to manage.
 The High Seas Fleet was composed of 38 modern units and amounting to a quarter of the total French Navy.

 Very antagonistic to the British and to Charles de Gaulle, Laborde promoted a project to re-take Chad.
 When the Allies invaded the French colonies of North Africa in Operation Torch, he suggested that the French fleet should sail and attack the Allies in retaliation; this proposal was sharply turned down by Gabriel Auphan.

 Amidst intrigue, attempted deals and changing loyalties, following invasion of North Africa by the Allies on 7 November 1942, Darlan made a deal with the Allies, ordering French troops to join the allies, which they did.
 Pétain stripped Darlan of his office and ordered resistance in North Africa, but was ignored.
 In response, Nazi troops occupied the free zone, but paused outside Toulon, the base where most of the remaining French ships were moored.
 On 11 November, Darlan responded by ordering Laborde join him with the fleet in North Africa.
 Auphan, who had succeeded Darlan as head of the navy, also privately urged him to join the Allies.
 Laborde rejected the appeals, insisting that he would only do so on a direct order from Petain.

 On 27 November 1942 Laborde ordered the scuttling of the French fleet in Toulon to prevent his ships from falling in German, Italian or British hands.
 By the time the Germans tried to seize the ships, virtually all had been scuttled, sabotaged or had escaped.

 After Liberation, during the Épuration légale, Laborde was sentenced to death by the Haute Cour de Justice (France) for treason and for failing to save the fleet by allowing it to defect to the Allies.
-His sentence was commuted to life imprisonment and he was pardoned on 9 June 1947.
+His sentence was later commuted to life imprisonment, and he was pardoned in 1951.